tez-capital/docs.tez.capital_content/en/tezbake/tutorials/per-block-votes.md

 ### 1. Liquidity Baking (LB) Toggle

-Liquidity Baking is a protocol feature that mints approximately **2.5 tez per block** into a tez/tzBTC liquidity pool on-chain.
+Liquidity Baking is a protocol feature that mints **5 tez per minute** (0.5 tez per block at 6-second block times) into a tez/tzBTC liquidity pool on-chain.
 This subsidy has been active since the Granada protocol upgrade (2021).

 | Vote | Meaning |
 |------|---------|